Therapy for Chronic Illness and Pain

 On the other hand, what is most healing is simply to allow ourselves to feel exactly what is true and authentic for us right now.
 We may be walking around with an ocean of grief or a volcano of anger held inside us, that has not been given permission to be felt or expressed.
 We may have the belief that feeling these emotions will be overwhelming or will hurt someone.
 Therapy for chronic illness is a safe space to let yourself feel and express whatever emotions are needing space to be felt.
 Often what these emotions are longing for is just a safe place to be felt, understood, and expressed.
 What lies at a deeper place beneath these emotions is a feeling of wholeness and well-being that is authentically positive, loving, and nourishing.
 From this place you will connect naturally to compassion and kindness for yourself, which will promote healing in your body.

 Will body psychotherapy help decrease my chronic pain?

 Chronic pain such as back pain, migraine headaches, or widespread pain from fibromyalgia are caused by a variety of factors.
 Repetitive movement, accidents or injuries, inflammation, hormones, and stress are a few of these factors.
-Somatic therapy can be helpful to help identify what emotions, such as anxiety or anger are contributing to the experience of pain in your body.
+Body psychotherapy can be helpful to help identify what emotions, such as anxiety or anger are contributing to the experience of pain in your body.
 Through mindfulness, you can learn to become aware of how these emotions are arising in your body and mind.
 Sometimes just becoming present and bringing loving-kindness to the sensations of physical pain and anxiety will help to reduce their intensity.
 During body psychotherapy sessions you will learn techniques for managing chronic pain, such as mindfulness meditation, deep breathing, grounding, progressive relaxation, and healing imagery.

 What is my background in providing body psychotherapy for chronic illness and pain?

 If you are ready to receive support on your healing journey, please contact me today to schedule a 30 minute free consultation.